 The holidays are hectic, and it’s tempting to dash through the snow, rain or ice to get where you need to go.
-But rushing on wet, winter roads puts you at greater risk for car crashes: 21 percent of all auto collisions are weather-related, mostly due to wet pavement and rain, according to the U.S. Department of Transportation.
+But winter weather driving on wet or snowy roads puts you at greater risk for car crashes.
+21 percent of all auto collisions are weather-related, mostly due to wet pavement and rain, according to the U.S. Department of Transportation.

-The first rule of winter driving safety during wet weather is to slow down to improve tire traction.
+The first rule of winter weather driving is to slow down to improve tire traction.

 Keep these other tips in mind when driving this winter:

 - Avoid braking and turning at the same time.
 Brake first, then turn, then accelerate.
 Accelerate and decelerate more slowly than you would on dry roads.

 - Leave plenty of space between your car and the car ahead of you.
 Increase following distances to at least 6 seconds.

 - Drive with your low-beam headlights on, even during daylight.

 - Be predictable.
 Use turn signals, make sure lanes are clear before changing and leave plenty of time to stop.

 - Avoid using cruise control, which can reduce traction.